eraser-dev/eraser/docs/QUICKSTART.md

 4. List images on a worker node

-    To verify that the `nginx` images are still on the nodes, exec into one of the worker nodes and list the images.
+    To verify that the `hello-world` images are still on the nodes, exec into one of the worker nodes and list the images.
 If you are not using a `kind` cluster or `Docker` for your container nodes, you will need to adjust the exec command accordingly.

     List the nodes:
     ```bash